Table of contents

 Here’s a strategy for adopting passwordless authentication into practice:

-1) Select a Mode: The first step is to decide which type of authentication factor you desire.
+1) Select a Mode: The first step is to decide which authentication factor you desire.
 Options include hardware tokens, fingerprints, retinal scans, and magic linkages.

 2) How many Variables?
-It is recommended to use multiple authentication factors, regardless of passwordless authentication usage.
-No matter how secure it seems, relying solely on one aspect, it is not advised.
+It is recommended to use multiple authentication factors, regardless of whether you use passwordless authentication.
+Relying solely on one aspect is not advised, no matter how secure it seems.

 3) Purchase Necessary Hardware and Software: You might need tools to establish biometric-based passwordless authentication.
 In addition, you might need to purchase software for other options, such as magic links or mobile OTPs.